hashicorp/nomad/website/source/docs/jobops/inspecting.html.md

 # Inspecting state

 Once a job is submitted, the next step is to ensure it is running.
-This section will assume we have submitted a job with the name "example".
+This section will assume we have submitted a job with the name _example_.

 To get a high-level over view of our job we can use the [`nomad status` command](/docs/commands/status.html).
 This command will display the list of